ritakalach/atla-sentiment-analysis/README.md

 # Motivation and project description
 I was curious to see if sentiment scores could be used to visualize character arcs.
 If so, could sentiment analysis help writers evaluate character development in their work?

-For this project, I analyzed one of my favorite TV shows *Avatar: The Last Airbender.* I used Jupyter Notebook for Python to document my project.
+For this project, I analyzed one of my favorite TV shows *Avatar: The Last Airbender.* I used Jupyter Notebook to document my project.
 Follow along to see how to:
 1) Scrape the web for episode transcripts with *Beautiful Soup*
 2) Analyze character dialogue using *VADER*
 3) Create interactive visualizations of the sentiment scores with *Plotly Express*